jlyonsmith/Pinboard/README.md

 - Quartz graphics
 - Advanced XIB files

-In addition the app makes use of .NET libraries for loading and saving XML files.
+The app also makes use of Mono libraries for loading and saving XML files.

-If you have the [Sketch](http://bohemiancoding.com/sketch/) application, you can see how easy it is to create great looking resources for your OSX applications.
+If you have the [Sketch](http://bohemiancoding.com/sketch/) application, you can see how easy it is to create great looking resources for your OSX applications using it.
+The folder `RawResources` contains the origin `.sketch` artwork that is used to generate all the `.png` files in the `Resources` directory.

-As it stands the application would make a great starting point for a simple vector drawing program, or other graphics centric application.
+As it stands now, the codebase makes a great starting point for a simple vector drawing program, or other graphics centric application.

 Enjoy!